mapperr/trk/README.md

         by default it reads the trk file, but it can alternatively take input from stdin

     trk e
-        edits the trk file with your $EDITOR trk c
+        edits the trk file with your vis trk c
         prints the trk file to stdout

+    trk g [git cmds/args]
-    trk h
+        executes git commands in the trk file directory trk h
         shows extended help